Skip to main content

 1. Open any worldbuilding element

-3. Click "Add Relationship" at the top of the panel
+3. Click "Add Relationship" at the top of the section

 4. Select a relationship type (e.g., "Parent", "Sibling", "Located In")